Congratulations on getting a Southwest Airlines Interview.

 Can you describe the job you have applied for?

-• Keep your answer brief.
-Simply state customer service agents handle ticketing, baggage check-in, baggage claims, reservations, information inquiries, and resolving complaints and problems.
+- Keep your answer brief.
+State customer service agents handle a range of services, including ticketing, baggage check-in, baggage claims, reservations, information inquiries, and resolving complaints and problems.

 Why should we hire you as our customer service agent?

-• Say you have excellent communication skills which will allow you to work well with customers.
+- Say you have excellent communication skills, allowing you to work well with customers.

 How would you deal with a difficult customer?

-• First, state you would listen to the customer and find out what their complaint is.
+- First, state that you will listen to the customer and determine what their complaint is.

-• Next, help the customer with their complaint, and if you could not do anything you would escalate the problem to your manager.
+- Next, assist the customer with their complaint.
+If you cannot resolve the issue, escalate the problem to your manager.

 What hours can you work?

-• You will need to be flexible with your hours.
-Mention you have no problems working weekends and holidays too.
+- You will need to be flexible with your hours.
+Mention that you have no problems working weekends and holidays, too.